instedd/surveda/docs/dev-setup-local.md

   $ docker-compose up web broker asterisk
   ```

-4. Navigate to <http://web.verboice.lvh.me> and authenticate using Guisso.
+4. Navigate to <http://web.verboice.lvh.me> and we should be authenticated automatically because we are using Guisso.

+  **Note:** If the browser returns a `502 Bad Gateway` error [try this solution](#bad-gateway-error).

 5. You may create a Project, but I don't know whether this is required.
 Maybe
    Surveda creates one automatically, or doesn't need any?